Manouselis/image-processing-computer-vison/README.md

 9. A rough assessment of the quality of the mesh is appreciated.
 How to quantify quality?
 Discuss your results.

 #### Notes
-1. This is an experimental application developed as part of the course "Image Processing & Computer Vision" project, that took place in Robotics Master of University of Twente in 2022.
+1. This is an experimental application developed as part of the course "Image Processing & Computer Vision" project, that took place in the Robotics Master of University of Twente in 2022.